ningyu1991/GANFingerprints/README.md

 ```

 ## Acknowledgement
 - This research is partially funded by DARPA MediFor program under cooperative agreement FA87501620191.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the DARPA.
 - We acknowledge the Maryland Advanced Research Computing Center for providing computing resources.
 - We thank [Hao Zhou](http://users.umiacs.umd.edu/~hzhou/) for helping with the relighting experiments.
 - We also thank [Yaser Yacoob](https://www.umiacs.umd.edu/people/yaser) and [Abhinav Shrivastava](http://abhinavsh.info/) for constructive advice in general.